Everything to know about the controversy over Jordan Chiles’ Olympic bronze medal - KESQ

 It also noted Chiles had been subjected to “utterly baseless and extremely hurtful attacks on social media.”

-Chiles posted four broken heart emojis to her Instagram story following the CAS decision and announced she would be taking a break from social media.
+Chiles posted four broken heart emojis to her Instagram story following the Court of Arbitration for Sport decision and announced she would be taking a break from social media.
 “I am taking this time and removing myself from social media for my mental health thank you,” she wrote.

 Hours later, USA Gymnastics announced it had formally submitted a letter and additional evidence to the Court of Arbitration for Sport to appeal the ruling.

-The team said in a statement it submitted timestamped video evidence that shows USA Gymnastics Coach Landi submitted her inquiry “47 seconds after the score is posted, followed by a second statement 55 seconds after the score was originally posted.”
+The team said in a statement it had submitted timestamped video evidence showing USA Gymnastics Coach Landi submitted her inquiry “47 seconds after the score is posted, followed by a second statement 55 seconds after the score was originally posted.”

-The team said it did not have access to the footage to prior to the tribunal’s decision, and later argued there were “critical errors” in the initial scoring and the CAS appeals process that needed to be addressed.
+The team said it did not have access to the footage prior to the tribunal’s decision and later argued there were “critical errors” in the initial scoring and the Court of Arbitration for Sport appeals process that needed to be addressed.

 “Given these circumstances, we are committed to pursuing an appeal to help Jordan Chiles receive the recognition she deserves.
 We remain dedicated to supporting her as an Olympic champion and will continue to work diligently to resolve this matter swiftly and fairly,” the team said in a statement.